Significance in a nutshell

 3. Has your organisation consulted the community about the importance of the item for them?

-PROVENANCE
+STRONG PROVENANCE

-Provenance can be determined using the information in the Provenance section.
+Whether or not your item has strong provenance can be determined using the information in the Provenance section.
 Ask yourself:

 2. Do you have information documenting who owned or made it, or when and how it was used?